Skip to Main Navigation

 Overview

 Fragility, conflict, and violence (FCV) present a critical development challenge that threatens efforts to end extreme poverty in both low- and middle-income countries.
-By 2024, projections are that the total number of extreme poor in FCV-affected settings may surpass that in non-FCV settings.
-And by 2030, an estimated 59% of global extreme poor will be in countries affected by FCV.
+By 2030, nearly 60% of the world’s extreme poor will live in countries affected by FCV.

 Violent conflict has spiked dramatically since 2010 in several regions, and the fragility landscape is becoming more complex.
-Since the start of the COVID-19 pandemic, the world has seen a series of massive setbacks to stability in regions across the world: from Asia and Africa to Latin America and the Caribbean, and more recently in Eastern Europe.
+Since the start of the COVID-19 pandemic, the world has seen a series of massive setbacks to stability in regions across the world: from Asia and Africa to Latin America and the Caribbean, and more recently in Eastern Europe and the MENA region.

-These latest developments add on to a multitude of risks affecting FCV settings, which include food insecurity, climate change, rising inequality, demographic change, and the socio-economic impacts of the pandemic.
+These latest developments add on to a multitude of risks affecting FCV settings, which include food insecurity, climate change, and debt distress.

-• Severe food insecurity, which is estimated to affect over 240 million people until 2027, is twice as prevalent in FCV-affected countries.
+• Severe food insecurity, which is estimated to affect over 956 million people by 2028, is twice as prevalent in FCV-affected countries.
+Conflict is the biggest driver of hunger, with 70% of the world's hungry people living in areas afflicted by war and violence.

 • In fragile and conflict-affected areas, average per-capita incomes are expected to decline by 2024.